uri-library-data-services/iassist-preview/content/blog/undata-un-common-database-and-un-comtrade.md

-UNdata\'s main features are: - accessing different data sources through one interface, - searching data with keywords and browsing databases, - refining search results by filtering, and - customizing tables with features such as sorting, column selection and pivoting.
+UNdata's main features are: - accessing different data sources through one interface, - searching data with keywords and browsing databases, - refining search results by filtering, and - customizing tables with features such as sorting, column selection and pivoting.